TezBaydu/Milestone-Project-2-Holiday/test.md

             * Ok Body font-family css is to also be updated...it's late ok...

     * As a result of finding reason for why font was not showing have decided to use different fonts Source Serif Pro and Dance Script for Hero text

+- Google Maps
+    * Applied two google maps to Index.html (Commit 14).
+When page is re-loaded only one of them is interactive